 Why do my teeth hurt?

-A toothache can bring throbbing pain to your mouth and be quite severe.
-You probably don’t need to be told to contact your dentist as soon as possible if you are experiencing this emergency.
+A toothache can result in throbbing pain in your mouth and be quite severe.
+You likely don't need to be told to contact your dentist or orthodontist as soon as possible if you are experiencing this emergency.

-There are several different signs that indicate you should see a dentist right away, in addition to pain around the tooth.
-These include:
+There are several signs that indicate you should see your dentist or orthodontist right away, depending on the nature and timing of your circumstances.
+In addition to pain around the tooth, signs you should see your dentist include:

 - Foul taste in your mouth or bad breath